 - How is strategic human resources management related to issues of gender and diversity in organizations?

 - Are models of human resources management sufficiently people-oriented?

 The course is based on cases drawn from both the private and public sectors and aims at facilitating the integration of theory and practice.

 This period focuses on research methodology and advanced organisation theory.

 Research Methods (7,5 ECTS)

 The objectives of this course are exploring and sharing discoveries!
 Learn about yourself and others as a team of experienced teachers guide you through the philosophical landscapes and practical applications of qualitative research.
 Develop the language, knowledge and skills to articulate how various paradigms shape how you see the world around you.
-In addition, learn how to conduct interviews, do organizational observations, analyse empirical materials and become a more reflexive and ‘interesting’ writer.
-Along the way, expect to challenge conventions, engage your curiosities and develop your scholarly voice.
+In addition, learn how to conduct interviews, make organizational observations, analyse empirical materials and become a more reflexive and ‘interesting’ writer.
+Along the way, expect to challenge your conventions, engage your curiosity and develop your scholarly voice.

 Course code: BUSN46

 Leadership (7,5 ECTS)